 TMW Systems’ Andy Hedrick, marketing alliance director, offers that, “In today’s environment, customers expect visibility of their delivery schedules and real time updates regarding orders en route.
 They need to be able to track orders and review updated ETA’s so they can position staff at the appropriate times and reduce overhead.”

 Yet, “With many food delivery operations, gaining access to schedules and updated ETA information requires a loop of phone calls between dispatchers, drivers and customers,” says Hedrick.
 “This manual method of providing updates leads to delays and frustration.
-Customers do not want to wait for answers or companies spend wasted hours gathering information and providing updates.
-Accurate route schedules and automated real time ETA’s are needed in order to streamline communications and provide the level of service customers expect.”
+Customers do not want to wait for answers and companies spend wasted hours gathering information and providing updates.
+Accurate route schedules and automated real time ETA’s are need in order to streamline communications and provide the level of service customers expect.”

 Hedrick also sees the need for operational modeling and cost containment tools, especially when fleet managers are making operational changes.
 In other words, having the ability to answer questions such as: ‘What are the fleet requirements and costs of taking on those additional 100 customer locations?’ or ‘What cost reduction opportunities exist through adjusting our delivery windows?’